 SPGs are intended to fund small to large research projects that will help solve real-world problems, enhance training and build lasting partnerships with supporting organizations.

 For LOI applicants invited to submit a full SPG-P application, SPARC will provide Full Reviews of applications.
-Please see the full application support page here.
+Information for next year's competition will be provided in late 2018.

 - “Average” SPG grant: $180,000 for 3 years (2016)

 - Letter of Intent (LOI) Deadline (mandatory): February 1st

 - See the UBC Office of Research Services (ORS) website for internal deadlines

 - Successful LOI Applicants invited to submit full application: April 1st